amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - `<daprPort>` provides the port number upon which the Dapr sidecar is listening.
 - `<secret-store-name>` provides the name of the selected Dapr secrets management component.
 - `<name>` provides the name of the secret you want to retrieve.
 - `<metadata>` provides metadata of the secret you want to retrieve.
-This is optional and the available metadata properties will differ per secret store.
+This is optional, and the available metadata properties will differ per secret store.
 See the [secrets management API reference]([Secrets API reference | Dapr Docs](https://docs.dapr.io/reference/api/secrets_api/)) for more information about the available metadata properties.

 The JSON response you will receive contains the key and the value of the secret.
 Here's an example: